-2015 Evidence-Based Recommendation Legislative Model (Current Law) 2020 Evidence-Based Recommendation Estimated FTE Staff Difference aide for every additional 630 ADM.
-School Computer Technician Position directed by District: Provide 1.0 school computer technician position for every 630 elementary, middle and high school ADM, prorated up and down, with a minimum of a 0.5 position for each district.
-Library Media/Computer Technician Position: Provide 1.0 library media/computer technician position for every 315 middle and high school ADM, prorated up and down.
-School Computer Technician Position directed by District: Provide 1.0 school computer technician position for every 630 district ADM, with a minimum of a 0.5 position for each district.
-5 Computer Technician FTEs Net Total for library all staff: 25 FTEs
+2015 Evidence- Based Legislative Model 2020 Evidence-Based Estimated FTE

+Recommendation (Current Law) Recommendation Staff Difference

+library aide for position for each

+every additional 630 district.

+ADM.

+School Computer

+Technician Position

+directed by District:

+Provide 1.0 school

+computer technician

+position for every

+630 elementary,

+middle and high

+school ADM,

+prorated up and

+down, with a

+minimum of a 0.5

+position for each

+district.

-^{}The source for all cost differences reported in this chapter is a simulation model developed specifically during the 2020 recalibration process.
+The source for all cost differences reported in this chapter is a simulation model developed specifically during the 2020 recalibration process.

-The following discusses library staffing in a manner that distinguishes library staff - librarians and library aides - from computer technicians who provide computer technical help to schools.
-This analysis further clarifies how computer technicians (what the Legislative Model terms library media technicians) evolved from individuals who set up audio-visual equipment for teachers, to individuals who became the first line computer technical helpers and should be considered a separate staff category.
+The following discusses library staffing in a manner that distinguishes library staff - librarians and library aides- from computer technicians who provide computer technical help to schools.
+This analysis further clarifies how computer technicians (what the Legislative Model terms library media/computer technicians) evolved from individuals who set up audio-visual equipment for teachers, to individuals who became the first line computer technical helpers and should be considered a separate staff category.
 These computer technicians typically operate out of the district's technology office and not the library, though they are often supervised when on campus by school principals in schools large enough to generate a full position or more.